manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 # Library

-All of the primary dimensions and many of the derived dimensions are directly provided in the `manifold.science` package.
+All the primary dimensions and many of the derived dimensions are directly provided in the `manifold.science` package.
 These include:

 * `Acceleration` & `AccelerationUnit`